 A wrongful death occurs when a person dies due to another party’s careless, reckless, or intentional actions.
 These cases can arise from a wide variety of tragic situations, and while no legal action can undo what happened, a wrongful death claim can help provide financial stability, closure, and accountability.

-Common Causes of Wrongful Death in Washington
+What Are Common Causes of Wrongful Death?

 Everett wrongful death claims can stem from many different types of negligence.
 In Everett and across Washington State, these are among the most common causes: